ProAccess/MakeMyHOAok/HOA Cert Program.md

 <img src="./images-md/hammer-and-gavel-1000.png" width="350" class="float-r">

-An overall board COMPETENCE score or *rating* would be calculated for each community association, derived primarily from the proportion of directors' seats that are filled and proportion of directors who are certified as well as whether they have engaged a manager who is certified.
+An overall board COMPETENCE score or *rating* would be calculated for each community association, derived primarily from the percentage of funding of reserves requirements, proportion of directors' seats that are filled and proportion of directors who are certified, whether they have engaged a manager who is certified and have committed to continuing education and have engaged an attorney specialist.
 (See [*Determination of community association COMPETENCE star rating*](#star_rating_determination).

 The BCCAD would maintain a list of the top-10, top-100, top-1000 community associations by rating.
 Real estate values in communities who can boast such ratings may benefit and provide a strong incentive for members to keep electing candidates who are certified.
-This also should incent directors and members to keep their association's rating high to enhance the desirability of homes in their development.
+This also should incent directors and members to keep their association's rating high to enhance property values.

-Disclosure of the board's rating would be required in the annual policy statement provided to all members pursuant to Civil Code §5310, also ensuring prospective purchasers would receive it.
+Disclosure of the board's rating would be required in the annual policy statement provided to all members (pursuant to Civil Code §5310 in California), also ensuring prospective purchasers would receive it.
 (See [example candidate biographies document](#example_bios).

 ### Benefits for community association insurers

 Insurance companies have long recognized the value of training of customers in improving risk management and reducing casualty costs.
 This program should result in more directors with demonstrated knowledge of best practices, current law and awareness of principles of risk management.
-An informed Board should be less likely to fall askew of the law and incur unexpected legal expenses.
+An informed Board should be less likely to under-fund reserves, fall askew of the law and incur unexpected legal expenses or special assessments.
 As such education could lower risk and insurance premiums — *typically one of the biggest budget items for CIDs* — this could provide a compelling motivation for boards to promote education among their directors and make certified candidates more attractive to the dues-paying members.

 The BCCAD could work with insurance providers to demonstrate how such a program could reduce risks and encourage offers of discounts on premiums for those associations that can maintain a certain rating.